fastapi/fastapi/docs/tutorial/sql-databases.md

 ## Create a middleware to handle sessions

-Now let's temporarily jump to the end of the file, to use the `Session` class we created above.
+Now let's temporarily jump to the end of the file, to use the `SessionLocal` class we created above.

-We need to have an independent `Session` per request, use the same session through all the request and then close it after the request is finished.
+We need to have an independent database session/connection (`SessionLocal`) per request, use the same session through all the request and then close it after the request is finished.

 And then a new session will be created for the next request.